Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Introduction

-The \DNN relaxation can fail to find the exact solution for problems with special structure, i.e.,~there is a duality gap in the optimal value of the original hard problem and the lower bound found from the \DNN relaxation.
-We include a proof that a sufficient number of linearly independent optimal solutions results in a duality gap between the original hard problem and the \DNN relaxation.
+Though generically we are surprisingly successful in finding the exact solutions to the NP-hard problem, the \DNN relaxation can fail to find the exact solution for problems with special structure, i.e.,~there can be a positive duality gap between the optimal value of the original hard problem and the lower bound found from the \DNN relaxation.
+In~\Cref{cor:dualgapunc} we include a constructive proof for a general hard $\{0,1\}$ problem that a sufficient number of linearly independent optimal solutions results in a duality gap between the original hard problem and its \DNN relaxation.
+This is specialized to our NP-hard problem in~\Cref{cor:dualgapWass}.
 A specific instance is included.
 Note that we consider that we have an optimal solution to \WBP if the upper and lower bounds are equal to machine precision as any other feasible solution cannot have a smaller objective value within machine precision.